A violation of global symmetries from replica wormholes and the fate of black hole remnants: Global symmetry violation from replica wormhole

 \subsubsection{JT gravity coupled to matter}

 Our first example is JT gravity \cite{Jackiw:1984je,Teitelboim:1983ux} coupled with bulk matter field which has a global symmetry $G$.
-Such a theory is not UV complete due to the contribution of higher topology geometries to the path integral \cite{Saad:2019lba}, so, in order to estimate the effect of such geometries, our strategy will be to look for semiclassical gravitational saddles.
-For concreteness and simplicity, we can take the matter field to be a complex scalar $\Phi = \varphi$ which carries some charge $q$ under a $U(1)$ subgroup of $G$.
-Consider two charge states $|q\rangle$ and $|\bar q\rangle$ prepared by insertion of $\varphi$ and $\varphi^*$ on a thermofield double state with inverse temperature $\beta$: \be
+Such a theory is not UV complete due to the contribution of higher topology geometries to the path integral \cite{Saad:2019lba}.
+To estimate the effect of such geometries, we use the semi-classical gravitational saddles.
+For concreteness and simplicity, we can take the matter field to be a complex scalar $\varphi$ which carries some charge $q$ under a $U(1)$ subgroup of $G$.
+Consider two charge states $|q\rangle$ and $|\bar q\rangle$ prepared by insertion of $\varphi$ and $\varphi^*$ on a thermofield double state with inverse temperature $\beta$, prepared as described in section \ref{sec:general-arg}: \be

 \ee prepared as in \eqref{eq:state-prep}.

 The inner-product between these two states is equal to the two-point function

 on a single boundary.
 In JT gravity, such a correlation function is given by a summation over all hyperbolic geometries ending on the single boundary, including the disk topology and adding handles on it.
 As we discussed in the section above, the two-point function $\<\varphi(\beta/2) \varphi(0)\>_{\beta}$ on such geometries is identically zero, due to the existence of the U(1) symmetry.